Nursing Home Abuse in California

 Emeritus, the management company of the nursing home denied any wrongdoing.
 A jury, however, disagreed.
 After filing a lawsuit against Emeritus, Joan’s loved ones won a settlement of $3.5 million in 2013.

 If you or a loved one has been victim to nursing home abuse, there is help.
 An experienced nursing home abuse attorney can assist you in recovering damages for pain, suffering, medical bills, and much more.
-At McIver Brown law firm, our leading team of California nursing home abuse lawyers will be happy to help you.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers will be happy to help you.
+Call today for a free consultation.

 Opinions on Overmedicating and Nursing Home Abuse